gecko0307/bt/README.md

 `bt init`

 This will create a project using a default template that uses [GreenSock](https://greensock.com/) animation library.
+Additionally [Anime.js](https://animejs.com/)-based template is available for fully self-hosted banners with as small size overhead as possible:

+`bt init anime`

-You can add your own templates to `templates` directory and use them, for example:
+You can also add your own templates to `templates` directory and use them.

-`bt init mySuperTemplate`

 To run the development server: